Gottesman-Kitaev-Preskill encoding in continuous modal variables of single photons

 where $\bar \Omega_k = \alpha_{j,k}\delta_{\omega_j}$.
-Eqs. \eqref{displace} and \eqref{displace2} lead us to an important result: the codewords \eqref{GKP} protect against shifts in local variables $\omega_j$ in a way that scales with $\sqrt{n}$ with the number of photons $n$.
+Eqs. \eqref{displace} and \eqref{displace2} lead to an important result: the codewords \eqref{GKP} protect against shifts in local variables $\omega_j$ in a way that scales with $\sqrt{n}$ with the number of photons $n$.
 Some examples of correctable errors are then: a single photon in mode $j$ that is displaced by $|\delta_{t_j}| < \sqrt{n}\pi/(2\Omega_o)$; up to $\approx \sqrt{n}$ photons in different modes $j$ that are each displaced by $|\delta_{t_j}| < \pi/(2\Omega_o)$; $n$ photons that are each equally displaced by $|\delta_{t_j}| < \pi/(2\Omega_o\sqrt{n})$.
 Thus, if one focus on {\it local} errors, the codewords \eqref{GKP} can protect for them provided that they lie in a phase space area of size $ 4|\sum_j^n \delta_{\omega_j}||\sum_j^n\delta_{t_j}|<n\pi$ \cite{PhysRevA.97.032346}.
-We can see this as a re-scaling of the TF phase space, since the overall protection corresponds to the one one would obtain using single photon GKP states formed by peaks that are distant of $2\sqrt{n}\Omega_o$ and $\sqrt{n}/(2\Omega_o)$ in time and frequency variables, respectively.
-Interestingly, contrary to what one would observe in a classical time frequency Fourier relation where the dilatation of the frequency space is accompanied by the shrinking of the time space and vice-versa, the observed effective phase space dilatation is a consequence of encoding information in collective variables.
-Furthermore, this re-scaling is the equivalent of the photon number dependency of the probability error rate for QB GKP encoding, as we'll see later.
+We can see this as a re-scaling of the code, since the overall protection corresponds to the one of a single photon GKP states formed by peaks that are distant of $2\sqrt{n}\Omega_o$ and $\sqrt{n}/(2\Omega_o)$ in time and frequency variables, respectively.
+Interestingly, contrary to what one would observe in a classical time frequency Fourier relation where the dilatation of the frequency space is accompanied by the shrinking of the time space and vice-versa, the observed effective phase space dilatation is a geometric consequence of encoding information in collective variables while errors occur in local ones.
+This re-scaling leads to a photon number dependency of the probability error rate analogous to the one observed for QB GKP encoding, as we'll see later.